-Honor Roll will be published after every quarter of the school year.
+Honor Roll will be celebrated at Horizon's annual awards' ceremonies.
 "A" Honor Roll requires a GPA of at least 3.5, and "B" Honor Roll requires a GPA of at least 3.0.
 Honor roll designation begins with Grade 4.

-Illness (policy 6.09)
+Illness (policy 6.09, see also Communicable Disease Guidelines)